-- 7.7.5 Key Wildlife and Biodiversity Zone - 7.7.5.1 The amount, tenure and class of new access roads shall be minimized and consistent with the land use objectives in regionally defined key wildlife zones (regional LFD land use referral maps).
-Access development will strive to minimize new human infrastructure. - 7.7.5.2 The alignment and standard of new long-term and permanent access roads must be identified and agreed upon within the long-term access plan.
-New long-term and permanent access roads shall not be developed below the valley "breaks" of rivers, except in isolated cases for river crossings. - 7.7.5.3 Any proposed new crossings of rivers and dominant creeks must be identified and agreed upon within the Access Management Plan; new permanent crossings shall be avoided. - 7.7.5.4 Where possible all access roads shall avoid known key ungulate habitat features. - 7.7.5.5 Use of existing access roads must be described in the FHP, with particular reference to public access management, any proposed road improvements and ongoing maintenance.
-Potential opportunities for partial or complete route closure and/or reclamation following planned harvesting and silviculture shall be discussed. - 7.7.5.6 Unless otherwise agreed to in the AOP, timber operations within Key Wildlife and Biodiversity Zones should be conducted outside of the period Jan.
-15 to April 30 to prevent sensory disturbance and stressors during this key vulnerable period.
-No activity timing restrictions apply to upland ungulate habitat designated as Special Access Zones. - 7.7.5.7 Stand tending activities (mechanical or herbicide) may occur in this zone and shall remove competing vegetative growth that interferes with conifer seedling survival and establishment or free to grow standards.
-Effect on browse will be minimized understanding that stand tending activities will be authorized where required to meet legislated reforestation requirements Wildlife browse shall be maintained whenever it does not interfere with reforestation objectives - 7.7.5.8 Mechanical stand tending activities shall only remove competing vegetative growth that interferes with establishment and performance standards in order to maintain browse availability.
+- 7.7.5.1 The FMP and SHS shall provide direction on the location/adjacency of harvest areas and retention areas, and on rate of harvest. - 7.7.5.2 The amount, tenure and class of new forest company access roads shall be minimized and consistent with the land use objectives in regionally defined key wildlife zones (regional LFD land use referral maps).
+Access development will strive to minimize new human infrastructure. - 7.7.5.3 The alignment and standard of new long-term and permanent access roads must be identified and agreed upon within the long-term access plan.
+New long-term and permanent access roads shall not be developed below the valley "breaks" of rivers, except in isolated cases for river crossings. - 7.7.5.4 New permanent crossings shall be avoided. - 7.7.5.5 Where possible all access roads shall avoid known key habitat features. - 7.7.5.6 Use of existing access roads must be described in the FHP, with particular reference to public access management, any proposed road improvements and ongoing maintenance.
+Potential opportunities for partial or complete route closure and/or reclamation following planned harvesting and silviculture shall be discussed. - 7.7.5.7 Unless otherwise agreed to in the AOP, timber operations should be conducted outside of the period January 15 to April 30. - 7.7.5.8 Mechanical thinning and broadcast application of herbicide may occur within this zone as approved by Alberta.